nicklutsko/nicklutsko.github.io/_posts/2016-06-28-Carbon-Inertia.md

 use_math: true
 ---

-<p>It is often said that we’re locked in to a certain amount of warming: even if we were to immediately stop emitting CO<sub>2</sub>, the planet would keep warming up, for a little while at least.
-This is because the climate system responds to perturbations on several different time-scales, some of them quite long.
+<p>It is often said that we’re locked in to a certain amount of warming: even if we were to immediately stop emitting CO<sub>2</sub>, the planet will keep warming up, for a little while at least.
+This is partly because the climate system responds to perturbations on a range of different time-scales, some of them quite long.
 In the absence of human intervention, it will also take a long time for atmospheric CO<sub>2</sub> levels to return to pre-industrial values through geological processes.
 These are arguments for reducing emissions as quickly as possible, but a related question is: how many emissions are we locked in for?</p>

 <p>What I mean by this is that, assuming we don’t want to tank the global economy and revert to being hunter-gatherers, we will have to emit CO<sub>2</sub> to transition to a carbon-neutral society.
 This could be called the “carbon inertia” of our society, and doesn't seem to be discussed very often.
 For instance, two of the “wedges” proposed by <a href="http://cmi.princeton.edu/wedges/">Socolow and Pacala</a> are $($1$)$ increasing wind electricity capacity by a factor of ten relative to today, and $($2$)$ doubling the average fuel efficiency of cars from 30mpg to 60mpg.
 These are both worthwhile goals, but as far as I can tell the authors don’t take into account how much carbon would be emitted building all these wind turbines and high-efficiency cars.</p>